ipochi/k8s-practice-questions/with-solutions.md

   restartPolicy: Never
 ```

-## 15. Create a ResourceQuota in a namespace "kube-cologn" that allows maximum of
+## 15. Create a ResourceQuota in a namespace "kube-cologne" that allows maximum of

  ```
         - 10 ConfigMaps